 Worse yet, the crisis is starting to impact psychotherapists, too.
 More and more therapists are choosing not to deal with health insurers altogether, as their paperwork and bureaucratic requirements continue to increase year after year.
 At the same time, they find reimbursement rates stagnate, or even decrease.
 Paying cash out of pocket by clients is nearly always more expensive for the patient.

 There is no easy fix for this problem, because it’s been decades in the making.
-Psychiatry is one of the worst-paid specialties in medicine, so it naturally attracts fewer and fewer medical students every year.1 In addition, the training model of psychiatry is arduous, antiquated, and predicated upon other medical specialties — which may not be the best model.
+Psychiatry is one of the worst-paid specialties in medicine, so it naturally attracts fewer and fewer medical students every year. ((It’s not because doctors are greedy, but they do have to balance their medical school debt with the ability to make payments on those loans — and make a living.
+Most medical students look at the costs of medical school and the salaries of psychiatrists and make a rational decision to find a better-paying specialty.))
+In addition, the training model of psychiatry is arduous, antiquated, and predicated upon other medical specialties — which may not be the best model.

 Training programs should be updated and streamlined to reflect our current understanding of the brain and targeted medication interventions.